-Nicholas Buckworth is a partner in the Project Development & Finance practice and the Global Head of Finance.
-Nicholas has 30 years of experience advising sponsors, lenders, and financial institutions in Europe, the Middle East, Africa and Asia on projects predominantly in the energy sector, specializing in high profile and commercially sensitive first-in-kind and first-in-country projects.
+Nick Buckworth is a partner in the Project Development & Finance practice and the Global Head of Finance.
+Nick has 30 years of experience advising sponsors, lenders, and financial institutions in Europe, the Middle East, Africa and Asia on projects predominantly in the energy sector, specializing in high profile and commercially sensitive first-in-kind and first-in-country projects.

-- Advising a consortium of major Turkish and South Korean contractors, on the development and financing of the 1915 Çanakkale Bridge and Highway project in Turkey.
+- A consortium of major Turkish and South Korean contractors, on the development and financing of the 1915 Çanakkale Bridge and Highway project in Turkey

-- Angola LNG as borrower on a US$1.8 billion financing to fund the upgrade of the project in 2016.
+- Angola LNG as borrower on a $1.8 billion financing to fund the upgrade of the project in 2016

-- JBIC and NEXI in connection with the financing of a new build nuclear power plant in Sinop being developed by ITOCHU Corporation, Mitsubishi Heavy Industries and GDF SUEZ.
+- JBIC and NEXI on the financing of a new build nuclear power plant in Sinop being developed by ITOCHU Corporation, Mitsubishi Heavy Industries and GDF SUEZ

-- Guinea Alumina Corporation (a joint venture between Mubadala Development Company and Dubai Aluminium) in connection with the development of a bauxite mine, alumina refinery and related infrastructure in the Republic of Guinea.
+- Guinea Alumina Corporation (a joint venture between Mubadala Development Company and Dubai Aluminium) on the development of a bauxite mine, alumina refinery and related infrastructure in the Republic of Guinea

 Awards & Accolades